 by Joseph Williams

-Inside the small Chapel of San Silvestro, adjacent to the Church of SS.
-Quattro Coronati in Rome, a vivid cycle of medieval frescoes illustrates the life of the fourth-century papal saint Sylvester.
+Inside the small Chapel of San Silvestro, adjacent to the Church of Santi Quattro Coronati in Rome (pictured left), a vivid cycle of medieval frescoes illustrates the life of the fourth-century papal saint Sylvester.
 The program revolves around the apocryphal Donation of Constantine (Donatio Constantini), an event fabricated by the Church in which the emperor allegedly entrusted temporal authority over Rome and the Western Empire, along with all its riches, to the papacy.
 The celebratory treatment of the Donatio in the frescoes is a remarkable example of papal propaganda in the thirteenth century, a time when the Latin Church was reasserting its territorial claims in the west.
 A deeper understanding of this pro-papal visual rhetoric can throw light on the reasoning of later critiques of the papacy, such as a famous passage in Dante Alighieri’s Inferno that directly attributes the corruption of popes to Constantine’s gift.

 It was probably with didactic art like the Quattro Coronati frescoes in mind that Dante wrote the following stanza (Inf.
-19.115-17):
+19.115-17): “Ah Constantine, what wickedness was born—/and not from your conversion—but from the dower/that you bestowed upon the first rich father!”
+[Ahi, Costantin, di quanto mal fu matre, /non la tua conversion, ma quella dote/ che da te prese il primo ricco patre!]

 The passage, which culminates an inspired polemic against the current pope as well the entire papal succession, argues that the seed of their spiritual corruption was the bounty of temporal gifts that Pope Sylvester, “the first rich father,” received from Constantine.
 Why does Dante choose the Donatio Constantini as the linchpin of his argument?
 The answer lies in the politics and ideology of the papacy during Dante’s time, in which the donation myth had become the chief justification for the territorial ambitions of popes.